ktusznio/ruby-style-guide/README.md

     num = 1_000_000
     ```

-* Use RDoc and its conventions for API documentation.
-Don't put an
-  empty line between the comment block and the `def`.
+* Don't put an empty line between the comment block and the `def`.
 * Limit lines to 80 characters.
 * Avoid trailing whitespace.